For other database related things, see:

 tl;dr: doesn't really exist, but you can get a good imitation if you must

-The use case is typically a sort of memcache: transaction-safe, and guaranteed no disk IO, and shared.
+The use case is typically a sort of memcache: shared, transaction-safe, guarantee of no disk IO.

 You can get something very close in a few ways: